LNER Class A4 4469 Sir Ralph Wedgwood: Replacement and commemoration

 Following the scrapping of No. 4469 Sir Ralph Wedgwood, one of its damaged nameplates was rescued from scrap by a member of the Doncaster workshops staff for preservation at his home.
 It was later sold by his grandson in the early 2000s, with speculation that the National Railway Museum would seek to obtain it; the NRM subsequently were unable to purchase it and it became part of a private collection.
 A new set of nameplates were made 2 years later in 1944 and fitted to A4 No. 4466, formerly named Herring Gull, which carried these plates until it was withdrawn from service as British Railways No. 60006 on 3 September 1965 and scrapped on 31 October.

-A plaque was placed on the spot where No. 4469 Sir Ralph Wedgwood was destroyed in 1942, now within the Great Hall of the National Railway Museum, by the Gresley Preservation Society on 29 April 1992 to mark the 50th anniversary of the raid.
+A plaque was placed on the spot where No. 4469 Sir Ralph Wedgwood was destroyed in April 1942, now within the Great Hall of the National Railway Museum, by the Gresley Preservation Society on 29 April 1992 to mark the 50th anniversary of the raid.